dlukes/corpy/corpy/phonetics/README.rst

 Finally, when the input is a single string, it's simply split on whitespace, but you can also provide your own tokenization.
-E.g. if your input string contains square brackets to mark overlapping speech, this is probably not the output you want:
+E.g. if your input string contains unspaced square brackets to mark overlapping speech, this is probably not the output you want:

 .. code:: python